Newgarden snaps streak on 50th anniversary of 1st Penske win | Times Leader

 “The speed, everything is there,” Tim Cindric, team president and Newgarden’s strategist, told The Associated Press.
 “It’s about trying to keep morale up with the team.
 We’ve led so many laps, it’s ridiculous to have not had a win.”

 Team Penske on Saturday marked the 50th anniversary of its first IndyCar win, with Mark Donohue at Pocono.
-The team celebrated by presenting Roger Penske shaped as Pocono’s “Tricky Triangle” with th worked into the design.
+The team celebrated by presenting Roger Penske with a commemorative trophy of Donohue’s victory shaped as Pocono’s “Tricky Triangle” with th e original program covers, ticket, parking pass and other memorabilia worked into the design.

 Penske was one of the first to greet Newgarden in victory lane, where he celebrated his 19th victory — an IndyCar record for an American driver.